 Stephanie describes herself as the poster child for struggling readers, complete with frustration, tears, and well, you know the rest.
 For her, that changed when she had a teacher with a "contagious love for books" who also read aloud with great expression.
 She was hooked!

 With both special education and kindergarten teacher on her resume, Stephanie added stay-at-home mom to her portfolio after the birth of her two daughters, Ava and Emma.
 While never regretting the decision to stay at home, she missed teaching reading and reading books out loud to her students.
-Her blog a "Where Books are read and Hearts are Fed" fills that void and her girls are along for the ride.
+Her blog "Where Books are read and Hearts are Fed" fills that void and her girls are along for the ride.

 She shares book recommendations, reading tips for parents and teachers, and pulls faith lessons from both fiction and non-fiction characters.
-You can also find her tips on her Instagram account: stephaniebrouwerblog and her Facebook page.
+You can also find her tips on her Instagram account: @stephaniebrouwerblog and her Facebook page.